Anaconda, Montana: Demographics

+For Anaconda, US Census Bureaus's 2015-2019 American Community Survey showed a median household income of $41,820.
+Anaconda had earlier peaks of population in 1930 and 1980, based on the mining industry.

 Arts and culture

 On main street is the Washoe Theater, which is listed on the National Register of Historic Places.
 It was the last theater constructed in the United States in the Nuevo Deco style.
 The theater was designed in 1930 by B. Marcus Priteca, an architect from Seattle and opened in 1936.
 It was listed by the NRHP for architectural significance in 1982.
 It currently is used for showing films, plus periodically hosting plays and other types of entertainment.

 Government and politics

 Deer Lodge County voters have a record as the most consistently Democratic county in Montana for Presidential elections.
 These voters have not supported a Republican candidate since Calvin Coolidge in 1924.
 In the last five elections before 2016, the Democratic candidate has won by 21% to nearly 49% of Deer Lodge County's vote.
 In gubernatorial elections, the only Republican to carry the county in the last twenty years was Marc Racicot in the 1996 election.
 In that election the original Democratic nominee, Chet Blaylock, died and Marc Racicot carried every county.

-The city is in the 39th district of the Montana Senate and is represented by Democrat Gene Vuckovich in the 2019 legislative session.